nlankwei5/Cloud-Uploader-CLI/README.md

 - sudo apt install awscli
 This installs the AWS CLI along with its dependencies.

+## Uploading a File to S3
+To upload a file to your S3 bucket:

 #### ./clouduploader.sh /path/to/local/file.txt s3://your-bucket-name/destination/

 Replace /path/to/local/file.txt with the path to your local file and s3://your-bucket-name/destination/ with your S3 bucket destination.